Is it still a good idea to start a food blog in 2026? And with AI everywhere, is it even possible to stand out anymore?

 Frame it if you have to.

-Your “why” is what keeps you going when tech feels confusing or motivation dips.
+Knowing your reason helps you keep going when tech feels overwhelming, life gets busy, or motivation dips.

 3. What’s My Niche?